January 2014 Why President Obama is Spending Big Time to Deport

 own a home gave buyers, real state people and bankers a reason to push

-sales and prices .
-Home equities began to rise and accelerated with the 2000 to 2006 housing boom.
+sales to unqualified buyers .
+Home equities began to rise and accelerated with the 2000 to 2006 housing

 Wall Street added a creative touch by packaging all this debt and using